binipringle/constructs/_texts/0-outlineforfinal.md

 Article I, Section 8, Clause 3 of the U.S. Constitution gives Congress the power to regulate the channels and instrumentalities of interstate commerce, and any activity that substantially affects interstate commerce.
 States are also allowed to regulate commerce, but the commerce clause does not clearly define what or how much power is left to the states in the absence of congressional action or direction.
 The U.S. Supreme Court has interpreted the commerce clause as implying a limitation on state power to regulate commerce (parenthetical).
 The commerce clause is thus both a “positive” grant of power to Congress, and a “negative” constraint upon the states which permits the courts to measure state legislation against commerce clause values even in the absence of congressional regulation, that is, when Congress’s exercise of its power is dormant.
 This doctrine is known as the dormant commerce clause (DCC).[^7] [^8]

 Dormant commerce clause doctrine prohibits state legislation that has a protectionist purpose or discriminates against or unduly burdens interstate or international commerce. "[W]here simple economic protectionism is effected by state legislation, a virtual per se rule of invalidity has been erected. [...]
-But where other legislative objectives are credibly advanced and there is no patent discrimination against interstate trade, the Court has adopted a much more flexible approach the general contours of which were outlined in Pike v.
-Bruce Church." *Philadelphia v.
-New Jersey* (YEAR).
+But where other legislative objectives are credibly advanced and there is no patent discrimination against interstate trade, the Court has adopted a [...] flexible approach." *City of Philadelphia v.
+New Jersey*, 437 U.S. 617 (1978).
 "Where the statute regulates evenhandedly to effectuate a legitimate local public interest, and its effects on interstate commerce are only incidental, it will be upheld unless the burden imposed on such commerce is clearly excessive in relation to the putative public benefit. [...]
 And the extent of the burden that will be tolerated will depend on the nature of the local interest and on whether it could be promoted as well with a lesser impact on interstate activities." *Philadelphia v.
 New Jersey* quoting *Pike v.
-Bruch Church* (1970).
+Bruce Church, Inc.*, 397 U.S. 137 (1970).

+**PROTECTIONIST PURPOSE**

+The first issue is whether [the statute or regulation] has a protectionist purpose.

+If the purpose of a statute is protectionist, the statute is deemed unconstitutional and prohibited by the Court under dormant commerce clause doctrine.
+A statute is protectionist if it intends to benefit "local private economic actors at the expense of out-of-state economic actors".
+"The Court appears to set forth a categorical prohibition against attempts on the part of any single state to isolate itself from difficulties common to all [states] by restraining the transportation of persons and property across its borders." *Edwards v.
+California*, 314 U.S. 160 (1941) ("California statute that made it a crime to help a poor person enter the state is unconstitutional").

+Here, ... [hoarding]

+Therefore, the [statute or regulation] [has / does not have] a protectionist purpose.

 In determining whether state legislation discriminates against interstate or international commerce, Courts look at whether a state regulation (1) discriminates on its face against interstate commerce; (2) unduly burdens interstate commerce; or (3) has the purpose or effect of discriminating against interstate commerce.

 **(1) OVERTLY DISCRIMINATORY OR FACIALLY NEUTRAL**

-The first issue is whether [the statute or regulation] is overtly discriminatory or facially neutral.
+The second issue is whether [the statute or regulation] is overtly discriminatory or facially neutral.

 A statute overtly discriminates against interstate commerce if it advances an in-state or local enterprise and burdens out-of-state business.
 A statute is facially neutral if it does not advance in-state or local enterprise nor burden out-of-state business.